migotom/mt-bulk/README.md

 ### change-password

-Change passwor to given new one with option --new=< newpass >
+Change password to given new one with option --new=< newpass >

 ### custom-api and custom-ssh